badihaki/dodgeball/README.md

 	- All characters have a special throw whose properties vary per character.
 - Catching the Ball
 	- When not holding the ball, the action button will cause the character to attempt to catch the ball.
 The character will assume a catching stance for a short time, dictated by the Skill stat.
 If they are to be hit by the ball, they will catch the ball and nullify damage instead.
+- Changing Characters / Passing the Ball
+	- If the player's team has the ball, the pass button will pass the ball from character to character.
+The player assumes control of the character with the ball.
+	- If the player's team does not control the ball, the pass button will pass control to another character
+	- In both instances, the using the pass action causes the passing character to shoot a group of raycasts in the direction they are moving.
+If not moving, the pass will be random.
+The character on the team that is closest and is hit by at least one raycast will be the target to pass to.
+	- If no target is detected while holding the ball, the pass will turn into a 'soft' throw in that direction.
+	- If no target is detected and the ball is outside of the player's control, character control will be passed to a random character.

+## Project Plan and Milestones
+- Prototype
+	- Prototype of the 4 character archetypes
+	- Players must be able to join the game
+	- All player actions are implemented (movement, passing, etc)
+	- Players must be able to pick up and throw the ball
+	- Must be able to damage characters
+	- An actual field that bounces the ball off the walls
+	- Prototype UI
+		- Character Health
+		- Match Results
+			- Who won?
+			- Rematch or Quit